singh-man/books/crackingTheCoding/19_hints.md

 - \#309.
 8.7     Approach 2: To generate a permutation of abed, you need to pick an initial character.
 It can be a, b,c, or d.
 You can then permute the remaining characters.
 How can you use this approach to generate all permutations of the full string?
 - \#310.
 10.3    What is the runtime of your algorithm?
 What will happen if the array has duplicates?
 - \#311.
 9.5     How would you scale this to a larger system?
 - \#312.
-5.4     Get Next: Can you flip a Oto a 1  to create the next biggest number?
+5.4     Get Next: Can you flip a 0 to a 1  to create the next biggest number?
 - \#313.
 11.4    Think about what load testing is designed to test.
 What are the factors in the load of a webpage?
 What criteria would be used to judge if a webpage performs satisfactorily under heavy load?
 - \#314.
 5.3     Each sequence can be lengthened by merging it with an adjacent sequence (if any) or just flipping the immediate neighboring zero.
 You just need to find the best choice.
 - \#315.
 10.8    Consider implementing your own bit vector class.
 It's a good exercise and an important part of this problem.